 Looking for a family-friendly Sunday brunch buffet?
-These 3 Singapore hotels offer delicious spreads and lots of activities for kids.
-Treat the family to these family-friendly Sunday brunch buffets this weekend!
+These Singapore hotels and restaurants offer delicious spreads and lots of activities for kids.
+Take the family here this weekend!

 Where are the bouncy castle, toys and balloonists?
 You won’t find them at JW Marriott Singapore South Beach’s Sunday buffet brunch.